CutieMath/Algorithm.Assn2/README.md

 # Algorithm.Assn2
 Algorithm and Analysis assignment two, in collaboration with <a href="https://github.com/CY1223">Chin</a>.
-The program generate maze use Hunt and Kill algorithm, and Kruskal algorithm.
+The program generates maze use Hunt and Kill algorithm, and Kruskal algorithm.
+The user specifies the maze's size, with tunnel or without tunnel, the tunnel position.
-Then solve maze use normal solver and recursive backtracker solver.
+Then it solves the maze use normal solver and recursive backtracker solver.
 A test program will evaluate the time used to generate the maze using the two algorithms.
 It will also evaluate the time used to solve the maze.

 ## Generate and solve maze